States' rights: Later progressive era and World War II

 By the beginning of the 20th century, greater cooperation began to develop between the state and federal governments and the federal government began to accumulate more power.
 Early in this period, a federal income tax was imposed, first during the Civil War as a war measure and then permanently with the Sixteenth Amendment in 1913.
 Before this, the states played a larger role in government.

 States' rights were affected by the fundamental alteration of the federal government resulting from the Seventeenth Amendment, depriving state governments of an avenue of control over the federal government via the representation of each state's legislature in the U.S. Senate.
 This change has been described by legal critics as the loss of a check and balance on the federal government by the states.

 Following the Great Depression, the New Deal, and then World War II saw further growth in the authority and responsibilities of the federal government.
 The case of Wickard v.
 Filburn allowed the federal government to enforce the Agricultural Adjustment Act, providing subsidies to farmers for limiting their crop yields, arguing agriculture affected interstate commerce and came under the jurisdiction of the Commerce Clause even when a farmer grew his crops not to be sold, but for his own private use.

 After World War II, President Harry Truman supported a civil rights bill and desegregated the military.
 The reaction was a split in the Democratic Party that led to the formation of the "States' Rights Democratic Party"—better known as the Dixiecrats—led by Strom Thurmond.
-Thurmond ran as the States' Rights candidate for President in the 1948 election, losing to Truman.
+Thurmond ran as the States' Rights candidate for president in the 1948 election, losing to Truman.
+The Dixiecrats carried Louisiana, Mississippi, Alabama, and South Carolina.